futurateam/see-ai/README.md

 ## Table of Content
 1. List of knowledge
-2. How SEE flows
+2. How See flows
 3. Platform & APIs
-3. How to use SEE
+3. How to use See
 3. Demo

 ### List of knowledge